Build a composable AI Devin

 Step #7Build the CodeAlchmemist

-Now that we have all the pipes in place, we can call the /api/generate endpoint to either generate a React component or SQL query based on the user prompt.
+Now that you have all the pipes in place, you can call the /api/generate endpoint to either generate a React component or SQL query based on the user prompt.

 e,